 Children with special needs want to participate in the same sports activities as any kids their age.
 Whether that’s ballet or baseball, though, these youth often have challenges that can prevent them from fully participating in traditional groups and leagues.
 Fortunately, several organizations in southeast Michigan have created special, fun programs just for them.

 Perhaps the most recognized name in special-needs athletics, these programs are open to youth with intellectual disabilities beginning at age 8.
 Programs are offered in Livingston, Macomb, Oakland, Wayne and Macomb counties (find a southeast Michigan “area” near you).

 Sports include alpine skiing, basketball, bowling golf, gymnastics and volleyball, to name a sampling.
 Training and competitions are both options, and athletes and families are never charged.

-The newer Young Athletes Program also offers sports play for kids ages 2-7.
+The Young Athletes Program also offers sports play for kids ages 2-7.
 It introduces them to the basics, like walking, running, balance, jumping, kicking, catching and throwing.

-Pride of Trilogy in Sterling Heights
+Pride of Trilogy in Shelby Township

 Kids have found an outlet with smaller programs, too.
 Michaela Messing of Macomb Township has cerebral palsy.
 But she wanted to dance just like all the other girls in her class.